-Hymns have been a huge part of my life for all of my remembered life so I’m glad I can be part of it.
-They put into words the feelings of our hearts in response to GOD’s Word, our knowledge of who GOD is and the prayers of our hearts!
-Join me for today’s entry!
+Hymns have been a huge part of all my remembered life, so I’m glad I can share hymns and songs with you.
+They put into words the feelings of my heart in response to GOD’s Word, my knowledge of who GOD is and the prayers of my heart!

-This is a very old song, written in the late 1700’s or early 1800’s.
-It is one of many “new” hymns these days that are actually old hymns with new tunes.
-I had never heard these words until this year in our new church.
+This is a very old hymn, written in the late 1700’s or early 1800’s.
+It is one of many new hymns these days that are actually old hymns with new tunes.
+I never heard these words until this year in our new church.
 I will say, the tune isn’t my top favorite, but it is growing on me as I learn it. …but the words?
 WOW!
 They are often right where I am.

 I can totally identify with the concept of a frozen heart!
 I’ll enclose a link to the video at the bottom of the post as well as links to the Red Mountain Music page...writers of the music.
 They are one of many churches and groups who are doing this sort of thing.
 You may enjoy hearing more of their music.